-If you have ever watched the late Bob Ross's Joy of Painting television program, then you are familiar with the term "liquid white."
-Before Bob begins his masterful paintings, he always lets the viewer know that his canvas already has a nice thick layer of liquid white on it.
-Then, he begins painting his heart out, all while gleefully "beating the devil" out of his brushes and sharing stories about his little forest friends.
+If you have ever watched the late Bob Ross in the Joy of Painting TV show, then you are familiar with the term "liquid white."
+Before Bob begins his masterful paintings, he always lets the viewer know that the canvas on his easel already has a nice thick layer of liquid white on it.
+After Bob Ross uses the liquid white, he begins painting his heart out, all while gleefully "beating the devil" out of his brushes and sharing stories about his little forest friends in the landscape painting.

 Video of the Day